-1. Membership on the Tenure and Promotion Committee is limited to faculty who have been appointed within CMS for at least two years.
-The Dean of the CMS appoints the Chair of the Tenure and Promotion Committee.
-Discussion of Committee business requires the presence of a majority of the entire committee.
-Any motions presented during Tenure and Promotion Committee meetings with respect to committee procedures must pass with majority approval of those present.

-2. Committees considering candidates for promotion to Professor will comprise individuals holding the rank of Professor.
-If CMS lacks at least ten Professors, the CMS Dean may appoint one or more qualified Professors from the College of Arts and Sciences.

-3. Only CMS faculty who have received tenure at USF will be eligible to review and make recommendations on tenure applications.

-4. Review of applications from faculty with joint appointments should have appropriate participation by the USF units to which faculty have been appointed.
-As such, chairs/deans from secondary units should have proportional input on review and recommendations, and the composition of reviewing-committees for faculty with joint appointments should have representation that is based on the faculty member's distribution of assignment.

-5. The CMS Dean will neither vote nor participate on any tenure and promotion committee.
-This exclusion applies, as well, to assistant and associate CMS deans.

-6. Participation in tenure and promotion processes is expected of all tenured CMS faculty.

-7. Faculty mentors should be chosen for all untenured faculty through consultation between candidates for tenure and the CMS Dean.
+- 1. Membership on the Tenure and Promotion Committee is limited to tenured faculty who have been appointed within CMS for at least two years.
+The Dean of the CMS appoints the Chair of the CMS Tenure and Promotion Committee.
+Discussion of committee business requires the presence of a majority of the entire committee.
+Any motions presented during CMS Tenure and Promotion Committee meetings with respect to committee procedures must pass with majority approval of those present. - 2.
+Committees considering candidates for promotion to Professor will comprise tenured faculty holding the rank of Professor who have been appointed within CMS for at least two years.
+If CMS lacks at least ten Professors, the CMS Dean may appoint one or more qualified Professors from the College of Arts and Sciences. - 3.
+Only CMS faculty who have received tenure at USF will be eligible to review and make recommendations on tenure applications. - 4.
+Review of applications from faculty with joint appointments should have appropriate participation by the USF units to which faculty have been appointed.
+As such, chairs/deans from secondary units should have proportional input on review and recommendations, and the composition of reviewing-committees for faculty with joint appointments should have representation that is based on the faculty member's distribution of assignment. - 5.
+The CMS Dean will neither vote nor participate on any tenure and promotion committee.
+This exclusion applies, as well, to assistant and associate CMS deans. - 6.
+Participation in tenure and promotion processes is expected of all tenured CMS faculty who have been appointed within CMS for at least two years. - 7.
+Faculty mentors should be chosen for all untenured faculty through consultation between candidates for tenure and the CMS Dean.
 Within the first 6 months from the faculty appointment date, the Dean of CMS will appoint a member of the CMS Tenure and Promotion Committee to act as a faculty mentor for Assistant and Associate professors.
 The mentor's duties are to interact periodically with the candidate to provide advice, encouragement, and honest assessment on how the candidate is progressing toward tenure and promotion.
 The candidate's mentor and the CMS Dean should discuss the progress of the candidate toward tenure after each annual CMS review.